Risk-Sensitive Online Selection with Bounded Adaptivity: Main Results

 \end{theorem}

-By the lower bound established by prior studies \cite{sun2024static}, \algname is optimal with the pricing functions given by Theorem \ref{thm:limited:price:change:optimality}.
-The intuition behind the above pricing function design and the proof of the theorem are provided in Section~\ref{sec:expected}.
-The results obtained in this section serve as the foundation for extending the analysis to risk-aware settings, where the objective incorporates risk sensitivity.
+In the above design of pricing functions, we require the reservation vector to be non-decreasing from index $1$ to $\Delta+1$, meaning that more units are reserved at higher price levels.
+This condition ensures that across different sample paths, the number of price levels whose reserved units are fully exhausted differs by at most one (see Lemma~\ref{lem:lower-bound:yr}).
+This is a key structural property underlying our primal-dual analysis.
+Since the number of exhausted price levels governs how many units are sold and at what prices, having this differ by at most one limits the oscillations in the total welfare across sample paths.
+This in turn reduces the risk-sensitivity of \algname.
+From a practical perspective, this condition is also natural: to maximize social welfare in practice, one typically prefers to sell more units at higher price levels, since buyers at those levels generate greater surplus.

+\begin{proof}[Proof Sketch of Theorem \ref{thm:limited:price:change:optimality}] We utilize the randomized online primal-dual (R-OPD) framework for this proof.
+We formulate a dual linear program that upper-bounds the offline clairvoyant optimum, with one set of dual variables tracking buyer utilities and another tracking prices at each price level.
+For each realization of the random seed, dual variables are updated so that the accumulated dual objective exactly equals the algorithm's realized social welfare.
+To do so, we need to identify, for each realization of the random seed, how the reserved units at each price level are allocated and which price levels are fully exhausted.

+To this end, we establish that {(i) the number of units sold is non-increasing in the random seed $R$ (see Lemma~\ref{lem:monotonicity:1}), since the pricing profiles become more aggressive as $R$ increases, and (ii) for any realization of the random seed, the algorithm is guaranteed to sell all reserved units up to a certain price level (see Lemma~\ref{lem:lower-bound:yr}), which follows from the correlated rounding scheme and the monotonicity assumption on the reservation vector.} These two properties together allow us to determine exactly which price levels are exhausted under each realization, and thereby construct the dual updates consistently.
+The correlated pricing scheme is what makes this possible: because all price levels are generated from a single random seed, sample paths are globally ordered by aggressiveness, making the utilization structure tractable.

+Using the pricing functions given in Eq.~\eqref{eq:phi:design:limited:price}, one can verify that the resulting dual solution is feasible up to the factor~$\alpha^\star$.
+By weak duality, \textup{cPPM-}$\phi$ achieves at least a $1/\alpha^\star$ fraction of the offline optimum.
+Since $\alpha^\star = 1 + \ln\theta$ matches the established lower bound~\cite{sun2024static}, the competitive ratio is optimal for every $\Delta \in \{0,1,\ldots,k-1\}$.
+See Appendix~\ref{sec:expected} for more intuitions and the full proof. \end{proof}

-\paragraph{Risk-Sensitive Fully-Static and Fully-Dynamic Pricing.} Trying to build-up our results for most general case of \oksrisk, we consider the simplest non-trivial case, where no price changes are allowed, i.e., $\Delta = 0$.
-Here, we derive the optimal static pricing function that obtains the tightest \crcvar\ performance across all static pricing algorithms.
+\paragraph{Risk-Sensitive Fully-Static Pricing.} To build-up the results for the general risk-sensitive case of \oksrisk, we first consider the fully-static case with no price changes, i.e., $\Delta = 0$.
+Below, we derive the static pricing that obtains the tightest \crcvar\ across all static pricing algorithms.